testflows/TestFlows-Asserts/README.rst

 ****************************

-If assertion has side effects then **this** context manager can be used to address this issue.
+If assertion has side effects then **this** context manager can be used to address this problem_.

-The example below demonstrates the issue.
+The example below demonstrates the problem_.

 .. code-block:: python